tytydraco/yessleep/out/If_you_ever_go_to_the_meishin_expressway_dont_laugh_at_her_name.md

 Leaving streaks of crimson behind

-Her face was contorted into rage her eyes were wide and hollow.her lips cracked into a twisted grin Her mouth let out silent sobs a smell of decay filled the
+Her face was contorted into rage her eyes were wide and hollow.her lips cracked into a twisted grin Her mouth let out silent sobs a smell of decay filled the platform

-Her eyes then locked onto mine
+Her eyes were locked onto mine and asked :
 Where...are my....legs?
 Her voice was soft at first,barely a whisper,but they carried a weight that made my blood run cold

 Her gaze never wavered as she stepped closer to me.I could hear the breathing,the gagging that sounded almost human yet so wrong